davidholyko/mdhs-blog-backend/README.md

 - Check syntax
 - Check if the code thats giving you trouble works somewhere else
 - Simplify the code/process
-- console log paramaters
+- Console log paramaters
-- console log output
+- Console log output
-- try running code again
+- Try running code again
 - Try do do it differently if none of the above worked and you still get the same error message